 Understanding Your Linkage Status

-After you enter the OTP, the website will display a message telling you whether the mobile number you entered matches the one registered with your Aadhaar.
+After you enter the OTP, the website will display a message indicating whether the mobile number you entered matches the one registered with your Aadhaar.
 If it matches, you will see a confirmation message.
-If it doesn’t match, or if no mobile number is linked, the system will let you know.
-This simple check gives you peace of mind or highlights if any action is needed.
+If there is no match, or if no mobile number is linked, the system will notify you accordingly.
+This simple check provides assurance or highlights the need for further action.

 What to Do If Your Mobile Number Isn’t Linked or Needs Changing

-If you find that your mobile number isn’t linked or if you need to update an old number, the process is quite simple, though it requires a visit to an authorised centre.
+If you find that your mobile number isn’t linked or if you need to update an old number, the process is straightforward, though it requires a visit to an authorised centre.

 Linking Your Mobile Number for the Very First Time

-If you have never linked a mobile number to your Aadhaar before, or if the system shows no number is linked, you will need to visit an Aadhaar Enrolment Centre or an Aadhaar Update Centre.
-You cannot link a mobile number for the first time completely online because it requires biometric verification (like your fingerprints or iris scan) to confirm your identity.
+If you have never linked a mobile number to your Aadhaar before, or if the system indicates no number is linked, you will need to visit an Aadhaar Enrolment Centre or an Aadhaar Update Centre.
+First-time mobile number linkage cannot be completed entirely online, as it necessitates biometric verification (such as fingerprints or iris scan) to confirm your identity.

 Updating Your Existing Mobile Number

 Similarly, if you have changed your mobile number or if the number currently linked to your Aadhaar is no longer active, you will also need to visit an Aadhaar Enrolment Centre.
-This ensures that your most current and active mobile number is associated with your Aadhaar, keeping your records up-to-date and secure.
+This ensures that your most current and active mobile number is associated with your Aadhaar, thereby maintaining accurate and secure records.

 The Simple Steps at an Aadhaar Enrolment Centre